lucacassia/OpenGL/README.md

 ./julia
 ```
 ## Donations
-I made this project in my spare time because I love what I'm doing.
-If you are enjoying it and you want to buy me a beer click [here](https://megadoro.github.io/) .
+I made this projects for fun in my spare time.
+If you enjoying them and you want to buy me a beer click [here](https://megadoro.github.io/) .